The Mandarin Oriental reinvents the Viennese palace by wagering on Asian intimacy in a Baroque shell.

 Restaurants, bar, service

-The principal restaurant offers a contemporary Austrian menu, buffet breakfast with house bakery pastries.
-The cocktail bar, open until midnight, serves signature drinks inspired by the Austro-Hungarian Empire.
+The main restaurant offers a contemporary Austrian menu, buffet breakfast with house bakery pastries.
+The cocktail bar, open until midnight, serves signature drinks inspired by the Austro-Hungarian empire.
 24/7 room service with full menu.
-No starred table, but honest cooking dodging touristy Schnitzel clichés.
+No starred table, but honest cooking that avoids tourist Schnitzel clichés.

 Highlights

-- 1,200 m² spa with heated pool, hammam and Espa cabins
+- Spa of 1,200 m² with heated pool, hammam and Espa cabins

 - Riemergasse location, 200 metres from St Stephen’s Cathedral

-- Gastronomic restaurant with reimagined Mitteleuropean menu by Ducasse-trained chef
+- Gastronomic restaurant with revisited Mitteleuropean menu by Ducasse-trained chef

 - Booking score 9.2/10 from 44 reviews, one of Vienna’s best